lucy-arukwe/pki-portfolio-lucy-arukwe/labs/week-01/keypair-generation.md

 Focus on how identity is tied to possession of the private key.

-The private key must be kept secret since it verifies the identity of the key owner.
-Anyone with the private key can generate valid signatures and decrypt protected data.
-If the private key is exposed, anyone can pretend to be the owner.
-This would break the PKI system trust model.
+In a PKI system, the private key must remain secret because it represents the identity of the key owner.
+Possession of the private key allows a user to decrypt encrypted data and create valid digital signatures.
+If the private key is compromised, an attacker could impersonate the legitimate entity and undermine trust in secure communications.
+Protecting the private key is therefore essential to maintaining the integrity of the PKI trust model.